1l2p/1l2p.github.com/_posts/2015-05-01-Mozilla-Institute-of-Technology.md

 That’s why we need to train a community of technology experts who understand the great influence of their design decisions, and who are excited by the opportunity to use technology to create a better world.

-*How the institute directly supports Mozilla’s mission*
+*How a Developer Institute would support Mozilla’s mission*

 Given Mozilla’s mission to keep the web open, it can pull different levers to achieve this.
 One lever is a community of innovators, whose work demonstrates the social value of having an open infrastructure.
 They “wield the web” to build better election systems, better newspapers, and better ways to do science.
 Another lever is a mass movement of people who are informed users, to the point, where they care about the openness of the web and would contribute in political action to stop initiatives like SOPA.
 Mozilla is already doing good work in both of these areas.